SL-C Manual: Electrical

-An almost unlimited number of switches can be used in the SL-C, since with the Infinitybox system switch current capacity issues are moot (as Infinitybox doesn’t actually switch the load, but uses a very low current at about 2 volts to sense switch state).
+If you are using the Infinitybox, an almost unlimited number of switches can be used in the SL-C, since that system doesn’t actually switch the load, but uses a very low current at about 2 volts to sense switch state.

-For the lift kit is easiest to use the switch provided since the Infinitybox system is designed for it.
-However, any DPDT switch that fits your interior scheme can be substituted.
+For the lift kit is easiest to use the switch provided.
+However, any DPDT switch that fits your interior scheme and can support the load requirements of the lift kit pump motor can be substituted.

 Since the switches for the turn signals and wipers are on the steering column, the typical builder has only to supply a horn switch and an engine start switch or traditional keyed off/accessory/ignition/start switch.